ps-pat/Moonshine.jl/docs/src/quickstart.md

 The result is a little bit distorted (at least on my browser) but should look alright on your terminal.
 Notice how we extracted the first (arrays start at 1 over here) sequence?
 If you have a look at [`Sample`](@ref)'s documentation, you will notice two things.
-First, type `Sample` is a *subtype* of *abstract* type `AbstractVector{Sequence}` (the
+First, the `Sample` type is a *subtype* of *abstract* type `AbstractVector{Sequence}` (the
 `<: AbstractVector{Sequence}` bit).
-This is similar to *inheritance*: any argument of type `AbstractVector{Sequence}` (or a *supertype* thereof for that matter) is satisfiable by a `Sample` in a method call.
-Second, `Sample` implement two *interfaces*: the array interface and the iteration interface.
+This is similar to *inheritance*: any argument of type `AbstractVector{Sequence}` (or a *supertype* thereof, for that matter) is satisfiable by a `Sample` in a method call.
+Second, `Sample` implements two *interfaces*: the array interface and the iteration interface.
-This mean we can basically treat them as arrays (like we did) and as iterables (using a `for` loop or a higher order function such as [`Base.argmax`](@extref)).
+This means we can basically treat them as arrays (like we did) and as iterables (using a `for` loop or a higher order function such as [`Base.argmax`](@extref)).